What to Expect

 My Office

-Also, this is a healing, therapeutic space, so we ask that any disruptive children be taken outside to wait or make other arrangements for siblings.
+Also, this is a healing, therapeutic space, so we ask that any disruptive children be taken outside to wait or that if there are bored, tired or loud siblings that you do make other arrangements.
 Please be mindful of your child hitting or kicking walls or screaming and crying, as those sounds carry into the office next door and can make for a very disruptive EMDR session!
+I know it is tempting to wander, explore, or even take toys from the playrooms, but please be mindful that others are using those spaces, and you are welcome to play with the items in the living room area.

 Therapy can be loud (sometimes we play music or make music!), messy (fingerpaints or clay may be involved), or even playful (that’s why I have an entire room dedicated to being a Play Room!).
 No matter what it is, I want you to be comfortable!
 In this space, you are free to show up as you are today, and comfort is supreme.